DannyD0/DannyD0/README.md

 # 👋 Hi, I’m @DannyD0

 Hi!
-I’m Daniel Daramola, a Junior Information Systems student at the University of North Texas with a passion for data analytics, visualization, and programming.
+I’m Daniel Daramola, a Senior Information Systems student at the University of North Texas with a passion for data analytics, visualization, and programming.

 👨‍💻 What I Do:
  - Analyze and visualize data using Excel, Tableau, Power BI, and SQL.